We aim to build our documentation according to the Diátaxis framework for technical documentation, which divides documentation into four categories:

 A pilot training in a flight simulator wants to practice landing the plane.
 The pilot-in-training needs practice knowing when to deploy the landing gear, when to adjust flaps, etc. Actually landing the plane during the flight simulation is less important than learning the individual skills that make up a successful landing.
 This is the context for a tutorial.

-Finally, one last way of thinking about the difference between How-to/Recipe and Tutorial is like this:
+Finally, one last way of thinking about the difference between How-to Guide and Tutorial is like this:

 Tutorial: “take my hand as I show you how to do this”